-Uddhav Thackeray faction goes to SC against against Election Commission’s decision on real Shiv Sena
+Uddhav Thackeray goes to SC against Election Commission’s order on real Shiv Sena

 Three days ago, the poll panel allotted the party name and symbol of bow and arrow to the group led by Maharashtra Chief Minister Eknath Shinde.